-The final will be available on Blackboard for two full days (July 5 and July 6).
+The final will be available on Blackboard all day on Saturday, December 9.
 You will have three hours to complete the exam.
 On the honor system, you may use your text books during the exam but no other materials.

 |Numerical Values of Letter Grades|